ivangfr/okta-springboot/README.md

 > **Warning**: if we don't do the fix, we will see the following error
 > ```
-> Login with OAuth 2.0
-> [invalid_token_response] An error occurred while attempting to retrieve the OAuth 2.0 Access Token Response: 400 Bad Request: [{"error":"server_error","error_description":"The 'sub' system claim could not be evaluated."}]
+> {"state":"state","error":"server_error","error_description":"The 'sub' system claim could not be evaluated."}
 >```
 - In the `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Applications` sub-menu
 - In Applications list whose status are `ACTIVE`, select `Simple Service` application